code-rhapsodie/ezdataflow-bundle/README.md

 ## Use the ContentWriter

-To add or update eZ Platform contents, you can use the `CodeRhapsodie\EzDataflowBundle\Writer\ContentWriter` writer.
+To add or update Ibexa contents, you can use the `CodeRhapsodie\EzDataflowBundle\Writer\ContentWriter` writer.

 ### Step 1: Inject the dependencies and add the writer